 - 1 box green apple or watermelon gelatin

-- Place the grapes in a strainer and wash well.
+- Place the grapes in a mesh strainer and wash well.
 Leave them in the strainer to drip dry a bit

 - Pour the jello powder onto a plate then roll the damp grapes in the powder until coated.
 Place in the fridge for one hour to allow the jello to set and serve cold